cfw-guide/dsi.cfw.guide/_pages/en_US/troubleshooting.md

 If you have downgraded the system in the past, updating back to v1.4.5 (or v1.4.6 if your DSi region is Chinese or Korean) can help fix this bug as well.

+If the issue persists, try opening your NAND backup with [ninfs](https://github.com/ihaveamac/ninfs/releases), saving it, then [restoring the saved NAND](restoring-nand) to your system.

 ### There is no audio or boot splash when launching "LAUNCHER" using Unlaunch

 The developer of Unlaunch (nocash) has intentionally patched out the background audio and boot-splash by default.
 You can regain these effects by [reinstalling Unlaunch](/installing-unlaunch) using TWiLight Menu++, or by using [hiyaCFW](https://wiki.ds-homebrew.com/hiyacfw/installing).